exonum/exonum-doc/src/get-started/create-service.md

 and add the `Explorer` and our `Cryptocurrency` services.

-`Explorer` service is capable of sending transactions to the blockchain, so without this service we won't be able to interact with `Cryptocurrency` service.
+`Explorer` service is capable of sending transactions to the blockchain, so without this service we won't be able to interact with the `Cryptocurrency` service.

 ### Run Node